-Found 10 - 20 results of 55 programs matching keyword "flight to mcmurdo station"
+Found 10 - 20 results of 56 programs matching keyword "flight to mcmurdo station"

+Peggy Malloy is THE person you want to be friends with if you are going out into the field with decent food.
+She is responsible for the field camp food stores.
+People who are out in the field need to be supplied with food.
+LOTS of food!
 Thanksgiving Day weather at McMurdo Station, Antarctica, turned out to be pretty interesting, as weather always can change quickly here.
 Our holiday weekend greeted us with 50 mph winds, but it didn’t affect the great feast we had in the dining hall.
 This video captures the energy and excitement of traversing across the sea ice to the Offshore New Harbor Field Camp.
 Ice Stories correspondent Howie Koss interviews James Van Matre, Waste Management Supervisor at McMurdo Station.
 We talk about Antarctica's waste management practices of the past and present, and why it's important to recycle.
 In this video, ride in a special Mattracks truck across the ice sheet with geologist Christina Riesselman as she travels with ANDRILL Staff Scientist Richard Levy from McMurdo Station to the ANDRILL drill site.
 They investigate the truck’s special wheels, observe beautiful panoramas of the Transantarctic Mountains, and hear the drill running at the drill site.
 An introduction to making a simple rocket and a rocket launcher, including a demonstration of how the finished model will fly.
 A step-by-step demonstration of how to make a simple rocket, including a discussion of materials needed and where to get them.
 A step-by-step demonstration of how to make a launcher to send your rocket sky-high, including a discussion of materials needed and where to get them.
 The science behind the rocket and rocket launcher in the Bottle Blast Off activity, with troubleshooting tips for how to fine-tune the nose and fins of the rocket for better flight.
 Also includes tips on how to take the activity further by making a simple inclinometer to measure how far your rocket flies.

 Hear more from scientists working on the Ice Cube telescope at the South Pole.
-Watch as three giant helium balloons are launched above Antarctica to study climate history; listen as scientists talk about balloon research.